-NOTE The object that may be created in step 6.a.ii is not accessible outside of the above algorithm.
-An implementation might choose to avoid the actual creation of that transient object.
+NOTE The object that may be created in step 6.a.ii is not accessible outside of the above algorithm and the ordinary object [[Set]] internal method.
+An implementation might choose to avoid the actual creation of that object.

 8.2.4.3 GetThisValue (V)